erniebrodeur/goprompt/README.md

 # GoPrompt

-GoPrompt is a CLI tool for building a **customizable shell prompt** using a set of small, parallel “segments.”
-Whenever you open or refresh your shell, GoPrompt runs each segment (like Git branch detection or directory info) in parallel with a short timeout.
-This design ensures your prompt remains responsive even if a particular segment (for example, a Git check on a large repository) takes too long.
-The tool is written in Go, so it compiles to a single, lightweight binary without extra dependencies.
+GoPrompt is a CLI tool designed to create **customizable shell prompts** using small, parallel segments.
+When your shell opens or refreshes, GoPrompt executes each segment (like Git branch detection or directory information) concurrently with a short timeout.
+This ensures your prompt remains responsive, even if a segment (such as a Git check in a large repository) takes longer than expected.
+Written in Go, it compiles into a single, lightweight binary without external dependencies.

 ## Why Use GoPrompt?

-Many shell prompts either rely on shell scripts that can block your prompt if something takes a while (like querying Git status in a large repo) or require complex setups.
-GoPrompt avoids these pitfalls by leveraging Go’s concurrency.
-Each segment has about 100ms to produce an output; if it fails or times out, GoPrompt simply omits that segment instead of slowing you down.
+Traditional shell prompts often rely on shell scripts that can block the prompt while waiting for slow operations (like Git status checks).
+GoPrompt avoids these issues by using Go's concurrency features.
+Each segment has a limited time (approximately 100ms) to produce output.
+If a segment fails or times out, GoPrompt omits it, preventing slowdowns.

 ## Installation

-To install GoPrompt, first ensure you have Go installed and set up on your system.
-Then clone this repository and build:
+To install GoPrompt, ensure you have Go installed and configured.
+Then:

 ```bash
 git clone https://github.com/your-username/go-prompt.git